 Today in Tribe History: May 22, 1996

-He will set a new career-best hitting streak the next season, hitting in 27 straight.
+He will establish a new best the next season, hitting in 27 straight games.